Skip to main content

 Key Takeaways

-• Google AI Mode processes over 1 billion monthly queries across 100 million active users, using Gemini to generate cited, conversational answers instead of blue links.
+• Google AI Mode processes over 1 billion monthly queries and has 75 million daily active users across 200+ countries.
+It uses Gemini to generate cited, conversational answers instead of blue links.

-• AI Mode uses query fan-out, running 8 to 12 parallel sub-searches per query and evaluating content at the passage level rather than the page level.
+• AI Mode uses query fan-out (8 to 12 parallel sub-searches per query, sometimes hundreds for complex questions) and evaluates content at the passage level rather than the page level.

-• Only 32% of URLs appearing in AI Mode match Google's top 10 organic results, meaning traditional rankings no longer guarantee AI citation.
+• Only 32% of URLs in AI Mode match the top 10 organic results, and only 13.7% of AI Mode citations overlap with AI Overviews citations.
+Ranking well in traditional search does not guarantee AI citation.

 What Is Google AI Mode

-Google AI Mode is a dedicated search experience powered by Gemini — Google's most capable AI model.
-Unlike traditional search, it does not return a list of ten blue links.
-Instead, it generates a comprehensive, conversational answer with inline citations, drawing from dozens of sources across the web.
+Google AI Mode is a standalone, conversational search experience built on Gemini, Google's most capable AI model.
+Rather than returning a ranked list of web pages, it generates a single, comprehensive answer that synthesises information from dozens of sources across the web, complete with inline citations.

-The key distinction: AI Mode is not automatic.
-Users actively choose it when they want deeper, more comprehensive answers than standard search results provide.
+The key distinction from traditional search: AI Mode is not automatic.
+Users actively choose it when they want deeper, more comprehensive answers than standard results provide.
+That self-selection means AI Mode users tend to arrive with higher-intent, more complex questions, which raises the stakes for brands competing to be cited.

 The technology behind AI Mode is what makes it fundamentally different from any previous search experience.
 It uses a technique Google calls query fan-out.